Canon M50 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the M50 does not have a direct predecessor.
+Both the M50 and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The K-3 II was replaced by the Pentax K-3 III, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.